Ring ouzel: Diet

 The ring ouzel is omnivorous, eating a wide range of insects, earthworms, small amphibians and reptiles and fruit.
 Most animal prey is caught on the ground.

 During spring migration and the breeding season, invertebrates dominate the diet, and include earthworms, beetles flies, ants, spiders and snails.
 Later in the year, fruit becomes more important, including bramble, strawberry, cherry, hawthorn, rowan and juniper.
 Where it is available common juniper makes up more than 90% of the ring ouzel's winter diet, with arthropods constituting most of the rest.
-As a result, the ring ouzel is an important vector for dispersing the juniper's seeds, and is key to the dispersal of the endemic Canary Islands juniper.
+As a result, the ring ouzel is an important vector for dispersing juniper seeds, and is key to the dispersal of the endemic Canary Islands juniper in the Canary Islands.

 The young are mainly fed invertebrates, caterpillars and earthworms being major items where available.
 Although birds migrating in autumn use similar habitat to that used in spring, seasonal berries make up most of their diet, particularly elderberries, haws and, where available, juniper berries.